Dannybouy/nextjs-authtest-app/README.md

-## A full-stack application used to practice authentication and user registration from the frontend to the backend
+## A full-stack application

+This is an application used to practice authentication and user registration.
+Users can create an account and log in to their specific profile.

 ### Tech Stack
 * NextJS 13
 * Typescript
 * MongoDB